 “Well, he told me I wasn’t allowed inside, if that counts.”

-“Oh, don’t take it personally,” she says.
-“He tends to be rather, euh…specific, with who he lets in the house.”
+“Oh, do not take it personally,” she says.
+“He tends to be rather…specific, with who he lets in the house.”

 “Do you always have to come back here to see your friends?”
-She chuckles, much like the did the first night we met, as she lamented her then-future marriage…
+She chuckles, much like she did the first night we met, as she lamented her then-future marriage…

 “I receive few visitors anymore, so that is not an issue.”
 Every time she speaks, it’s like I can feel the pit in my stomach grow deeper.